 Panic attacks can start for many reasons.
 Stress, overworking, bereavement, an accident, childbirth, the aftermath of surgery: these may cause panic attacks to strike for the first time, seemingly for no apparent reason at all.
 They can come on suddenly and last for between five and 20 minutes, making you feel nauseous, choked, and as though your heart is skipping its beats.
 If you have subsequent panic attacks, they too may seem unpredictable and random.

 Living with a panic disorder can be frightening, disabling and frustrating.
 As panic can strike very quickly, and often the trigger is not apparent, there is usually little warning that it’s about to happen.
 It’s not surprising that many sufferers avoid situations they believe might cause a panic attack.
 This leads to fears of situations or places that last caused anxiety, and the sufferer may avoid them at all costs.
+This can develop into an anxiety about anxiety, entering a self-perpetuating cycle of worry and anxiety.

 This fear can, in time, develop into agoraphobia.
 Seeking appropriate therapeutic support is important before anxiety or panic develop into agoraphobia.
 A therapist specialising in anxiety can help you with breathing techniques to help you cope when a panic attack happens, as well as identifying triggers and underlying issues that may be prompting the panic attacks.